 This course uses innovative teaching methods, such as group work and applied projects, to develop the leadership, communication and problem solving skills necessary to successfully manage international projects.
 You also have the option to complete a comprehensive business plan instead of a dissertation.

+Project management spans a wide range of sectors including construction, education and research, consulting groups and public sector services.
 Our graduates enjoy roles in financial analysis, management, public administration and accountancy.
-Many have progressed to work for global organisations and exciting SMEs, such as:
+Many have progressed to work in academia or for global organisations and SMEs, such as:

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.